inforion/kopycat/README.md

         Python >
         ```

-        NOTE: In this case we didn't add any data into RAM and didn't set PC.
+        NOTE: In this case we have not added any data into RAM and have not set PC.
 You could do it inside `Testbench`